 - Avoid copying large amounts of work

-Secondly avoid copying large amount of information and evidence from particular sources.
-Use smaller amount of information and put it into your own words.
+Secondly, avoid copying large amounts of information and evidence from particular sources.
+Use a smaller amount of information and put it into your own words.

 - Seek help